 Background and lettering on Rotating / LED Banners should be consistent with the color of the back walls.
-Rotating / LED Banners can only change between games.

 d) Court Backdrops - ATP Tour Official Tournament Stamps ("Exhibit A.14")

 i) ATP Tour Men Only Events.

 The ATP Tour Official Tournament Stamp may be used in the left and right corners of the backdrop, facing the main camera.
 If a tournament decides to do so, the ATP Tour Official Tournament Stamp must be placed in a non-obstructed position, away from ball persons, scoreboards or corner camera positions.
 The ATP Tour Official Tournament Stamp must be 40% of the height of the board, and placed in the top 60% of the board.